fouadZiaa/Pewlett-Hackard-Analysis/README.md

 There are 1,549 employees who are eligible to participate in the mentorship program.

-Most of the retiring employees hold Senior positions in the company.
-It will be even more important to ensure that the employees who will fill their positions are trained well to ensure the positions contiue to be run smoothly.
+Most of the retiring employees are in Senior positions in the company.
+It will be even more important to ensure that the employees who will fill their positions are trained well to ensure that the operations contiue to  run smoothly.

 # Summary:

 As the silver tsunami begins to make an impact, 42,929 roles will need to be filled in the current or near future.
-Currently there are 1,549 retirement-ready employees in the _departments to mentor the next generation of Pewlett Hackard employees.
-As there are 41,380 who are eligible for retirement now.
-Between these two groups there is a possiblity that there will be enough employees to the next generation depending on how many would be willing to do so.
-If there are some that are eligible to retire now willing to come and mentor on a part-time basis, possibly mentor more than one employee at once than this could help lessen the need for concern.
+Currently there are 1,549 retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
+As there are 41,380 who are eligible for retirement now, between these two groups there is a strong possiblity that there will be enough employees to mentor the next generation provided that they are willing to do so.
+If there are some that are eligible to retire now and willing to come back to mentor on a part-time basis, that could help releive some of the pressure from the company.